Latest update: August 15, 2020

 Kiwa/Raush: The trail description in the guide is many years old now, and the author has not checked road conditions lately.
-You may find that a number of km. of road walking must be added to the hike.
-An access condition report would be most welcome if you've attempted to hike this trail lately.
+You may find that a number of km. of road walking must be added to the hike, and the condition of the trail itself may be disappointing.

 Swift Current Creek: The trail listed in the guide has been replaced with a new one in its entirety, due to the loss of the rail car bridge to a large debris flow, and severe brush ingrowth beyond the bridge site.
 In its place, an early-day horse trail on the east side of the creek has been re-opened by local horse users under an agreement with Mount Robson Park.
 This trail is very suitable for hikers and well as horses.
 It begins at a parking area at the end of Howard Road, off Highway 16 just east of the Swift Current Creek Bridge.
 Walk a short distance toward Swift Current Creek on an old road from the parking area (actually a piece of Highway 16 from the days when it was a dirt track).
 Just before reaching the creek, the trail climbs steeply off the old road on your right.
 This steep climb includes almost all the elevation gain on the trail, getting the hard work out of the way right at the start.
 On the hillside above Howard Road, the trail arrives at easier slopes and benchlands, heading up the Swift Current Creek valley with little additional elevation gain.
 Major bog areas are currently bridged with sturdy boardwalks and the rest of the trail is mainly dry and relatively stable.
-The valley floor gradually rises to meet you and the trail ends at the foot of the Swift Current Creek gravel flats.
-Upstream, the flats broaden out into an appealing open region that is well worth visiting.
-However you will find that there are places where the creek swings over to the east side of the flats and forces you to either take to the forest for considerable distances or, at low water, don a pair of stream crossing shoes of some sort and ford the creek several times.
-At one point you will need to cross the currently un-bridged outlet stream from a large marshy area.
+The valley floor gradually rises to meet you and the horse trail ends at the foot of the Swift Current Creek gravel flats.
+A few feet before the horse trail descends onto the flats, a rough hiking trail branches to the right and continues upstream.
+This trail is well cut out in forested areas but becomes a flagged route in more open locations.
+Watch for yellow and orange groups of flagging tape with the words "recreation trail" on the yellow ones.
+At the end of this trail you will need to cross the currently un-bridged outlet stream from a large marshy area.
 Continue north along the gravel flats keeping west of the marshes.
 Once the valley widens further upstream, there are long stretches of easy and picturesque hiking on the flats.
 If you have opted not to cross the main channel of Swift Current Creek out on the flats, you will find yourself on the opposite side of the creek from the old BC Parks cabin at the head of the flats, at a point where the creek is quite rocky and swift.
 Crossing near the cabin could be hazardous at almost any water level.

 Mica Mine Trail: A parking area currently exists near the trailhead.

-McKirdy Creek Trail: Now includes a section referred to in the guide as the Cross Trail.
-The original McKirdy Creek Trail that enters an alpine valley on the Swift Creek/McKirdy Creek divide is currently signed as "Miwa's Trail" and was cleared of windfalls by Reiner Thoni in September 2012.
-A loop is possible by continuing up the trail directly behind the private lodge at McKirdy Lake.
-You will arrive at the treeline within about 20 metres of the top of "Miwa's Trail" and can descend the latter back to the junction with the McKirdy Creek Trail.
+McKirdy Creek Trail #4a: Now includes a section referred to in the guide as the Cross Trail.
+The original McKirdy Creek Trail that enters an alpine valley on the Swift Creek/McKirdy Creek divide is currently a little-used branch off the present McKirdy Creek Trail and is unsigned.
+However a loop is possible by continuing up the trail directly behind the private lodge at McKirdy Lake.
+You will arrive at the treeline within about 20 metres of the top of the original trail and can descend the latter back to the junction with the McKirdy Creek Trail.